varunkumardev/amitmerchant1990.github.io/_posts/2018-12-21-why-you-should-use-laravel-queues.md

 Let's take a practical example to learn more about Laravel Queues.

+{:.you-may-like}
+> You may also like: [Re-using query constraints in Laravel Eloquent - Global vs. Local scopes](/laravel-eloquent-global-local-scope/)

 ## Send an email when user registers

 Here in this example, We'll create a queue for sending a welcome email when a user register onto the site.
 We're going to use `database` queue driver for creating jobs in this case.
 For this, first of all we need to create a database table which will hold jobs that are going to be created.
 To generate a migration that creates this table, run the `queue:table` Artisan command.
 Once the migration has been created, you may migrate your database using the `migrate` command: